meilisearch/meilisearch/README.md

 ### Search for Documents

 The search engine is now aware of our documents and can serve those via our HTTP server again.
-The [`jq` command line tool](https://stedolan.github.io/jq/) can greatly help you read the server responses.
+The [`jq` command-line tool](https://stedolan.github.io/jq/) can significantly help you read the server responses.

 ```bash
 curl 'http://127.0.0.1:8080/indexes/movies/search?q=botman'